[Click below to listen to an audio version of this article.]

 Plant-based diets can impact everyone differently, as everyone is unique and will have a different glucose response to every food type.
 What spikes Person A’s glucose levels could have a minimal effect on Person B’s.

-Some people fear that plant based diets will actually worsen metabolic function, because low carb protein sources like meat and cheese may be replaced by higher carbohydrate grains, starchy vegetables, and fruits.
+Some people fear that plant-based diets will actually worsen metabolic function because low-carb protein sources like meat and cheese may be replaced by higher-carbohydrate grains, starchy vegetables, and fruits.
 However, given that everyone processes food differently, it’s impossible to know how particular foods affect your glucose levels unless you test.
-The key is crafting a comprehensive diet plan and combining food and lifestyle activities to make sure the glucose levels stay as stable and healthy as possible.
+The key is crafting a comprehensive diet plan and combining food and lifestyle activities to ensure the glucose levels stay as stable and healthy as possible.
 This process of crafting a diet to be most metabolically friendly is especially simple with glucose monitoring to guide you.

 How to optimize your glucose levels with plant-based diets

 Test out smaller serving sizes